 HOW CAN COLLEGE HELP?

 Use your college education/coursework as a platform to build a well-rounded academic base to prepare you for all the fluctuations that occur in the world of work.
-Identify that your college is major is only one component of your career planning process.
+Identify that your college major is only one component of your career planning process.
 It is also important to be aware that there exists a myth that majors and careers are parallel and not fluid.
-Learning to identify and realize this myth is paramount to successful career planning.
-When employers are questioned about what they look for in perspective employees, major is near the bottom.
-Skills are more significant.
-75% of today's college students will be working in jobs that do not even exit yet – What major can prepare you for the that?
+Acknowledging this myth is paramount to successful career planning.
+When employers are questioned about what they look for in prospective employees, they answer that individuals' skills are more significant than their major.
+75% of today's college students will be working in jobs that do not even exist yet – What major can prepare you for the that?
 Identify your passion.

-When using the Web Activites, several helpful steps should be followed
+When using the Web Activities, several helpful steps should be followed

 - For ease, you should follow along with the script written on the screen.